timescale/docs/mst/about-mst.md

 if you launch a Managed Service for TimescaleDB service and terminate it after 40 minutes, you are charged for one full hour.

-Migrating to different service plans levels does not incur extra charges.
+Migrating to different service plan levels does not incur extra charges.
 Note, though, that some service plan levels are more costly per hour, and your new service is charged at the new rate.